pepve/zxcvbn/README.md

 This is a version of the `zxcvbn` password strength estimator adjusted for the Dutch language.
 Dutch names and a word ranking based on Dutch Wikipedia were added.
 The English dictionaries were maintained but halved in size.
 So that each language contributes about 50% of the whole.
 This was done because password cracking may still be based on English dictionaries, and English language usage is pretty high among Dutch speakers anyway.

+TypeScript declarations (copied from DefinitelyTyped) are also directly included.

 # Original README

 ```